mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ## Using standalone system utilities

-If you wouldn't like to use the `sx` prop on your custom components, but only some bits from the system, you can use and combine the different style function available as part of the system.
+If you wouldn't like to use the `sx` prop on your custom components, but only some bits from the system, you can use and combine the different style functions available as part of the system.

 {{"demo": "pages/system/advanced/CombiningStyleFunctionsDemo.js"}}